wdangds/blog/content/Notes/Machine Learning/GMU-CDS-403-Lecture Note/Introduction to Machine Learning.md

 	- **Example**: A collection of customer purchase records without any categorization or outcome labels.

 ## 5. The Three Pillars of Machine Learning
-Machine learning is broadly divided into three main categories: supervised learning, unsupervised learning, and reinforcement learning.
+Machine learning is broadly divided into three main categories: [[What is Statistical Learning?#4.
+Supervised Versus Unsupervised Learning|supervised learning]], [[What is Statistical Learning?#4.
+Supervised Versus Unsupervised Learning|unsupervised learning]], and reinforcement learning.
 ### a.
 Supervised Learning
 > [!definition]
 > Uses **labeled data** (input-output pairs) to learn a mapping from inputs to outputs, enabling prediction of target variables for new, unseen data.